 The Vivado IP that deliver constraints are processed either before or after the user design constraints.
-For more information on using constraints, see this link in the Vivado Design Suite User Guide: Using Constraints (UG903) [Ref 12].
+For more information on using constraints, see the Vivado Design Suite User Guide: Using Constraints (UG903).

-IMPORTANT: An XDC marked as OUT_OF_CONTEXT is processed before all other XDC files used in the IP, including those marked to have a PROCESSING_ORDER value of EARLY.
-The default value of PROCESSING ORDER is NORMAL.
+IMPORTANT!
+An XDC marked as $OUT_OF_CONTEXT$ is processed before all other XDC files used in the IP, including those marked to have a $PROCESSING_ORDER$ value of EARLY.
+The default value of $PROCESSING_ORDER$ is NORMAL.
 There is also a LATE value.